Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-where $m(s, s) = 1$ and $m(s, t) = m(t, s)$.
+where $m:S\times S\to \mathbb{N}$ is a function and $m(s_{i},s_{j})=1$ if and only if $i=j$.
 It turns out that the elements of $S$ are distinct as group elements, and that $m(s, t)$ is the order of $st$.
 Any minimum length expression for $w \in W$ in terms of the generators is called a \emph{reduced expression} (all reduced expressions for $w$ have the same length).
+The pair $(W,S)$ is called a \emph{Coxeter system}.

-Given a Coxeter system $(W,S)$, the associated \emph{Coxeter graph} is the graph $\Gamma$ with vertex set $S$ and edges $\{s,t\}$ labeled with $m(s,t)$ for all $m(s,t)\geq 3$.
-If $m(s,t)=3$, it is customary to leave the corresponding edge unlabeled.
+Given a Coxeter system $(W,S)$, the associated \emph{Coxeter graph} $\Gamma$ is the graph with vertex set $S$ and edges $\{s,t\}$ for each $m(s,t)\geq 3$.
+Moreover, each edge is labeled with its corresponding $m$-value, although it is customary to omit the label if $m(s,t)=3$.
 Given a Coxeter graph $\Gamma$, we can uniquely reconstruct the corresponding Coxeter system $(W,S)$.
 In this case, we say that the corresponding Coxeter system is of type $\Gamma$, and denote the Coxeter group and distinguished generating set by $W(\Gamma)$ and $S(\Gamma)$, respectively.

-This paper will be primarily concerned with the Coxeter systems of types $A_n$, $B_n$ and $\C_n$ (pronounced ``affine $C$"), which are defined by the following Coxeter graphs, where $n\geq 2$.
+The main focus of this paper will be the Coxeter systems of types $B_n$ and $\C_n$, which are defined by the Coxeter graphs in Figures~\ref{Fig002} and~\ref{Fig003}, respectively, where $n\geq 2$.